PalakKatare01/Management_System/README.md

 This part is only used by the user who wants to withdraw, add and tranfer or wants to see the password.
 For adding and withdrawing amount you need to provide pinnumber,password and user name.
-If you have forget you password then you need to give your name,phonenumber after this you can see your previous password abd pin.
+If you have forget you password then you need to give your name,phonenumber after this you can see your previous password and pin.
 __________________________________________________________________________

-This project also has background and text color.And while you were withdraw money then there will be sound that will be indicate that your amount has been detected from your account.
+This project also has background and text color.
+And while you were withdraw money then there will be sound that will be indicate that your amount has been detected from your account.
 The money which you will withdraw also reflects in your bank balance.
 You can tranfer money from one person to another for this you need to know the name of that person.